 No matter how much (or how little) traffic you get on your blog, it’s still worth pitching to your destination.
 Just be honest about your traffic statistics and readership.

-Resort and destination media professionals are using several sophisticated diagnostic tools to assess the “worthiness” of your travel blog or website, so they will weed out anyone trying to inflate their numbers.
+Don't be tempted to puff up your traffic statistics.
+Resort and destination media professionals use several sophisticated diagnostic tools to assess the “worthiness” of your travel blog, so they will weed out anyone trying to inflate their numbers.

 These analytic programs tell them a lot about your site, and sometimes about your writing experience.
-It’s not difficult for them to find out whether you’ve been published before, where you’ve been published, and whether you’re a “media influencer”.
+It’s not difficult for them to find out whether you’ve been published before, where you’ve been published, and whether you’re an “influencer”.

-So don’t enhance your figures - they will be able to tell this very quickly, and will politely decline your request.
-But, if you own a travel website or blog that has impressive, verifiable data, you could likely find yourself being invited to attend press trips to some exciting places.
+So don’t enhance your figures - they will be able to tell this very quickly, and will decline your request.
+But, if you own a travel blog that has impressive, verifiable data, you could likely find yourself being invited on press trips to some exciting places.

-You can find lists of print magazines and travel websites that publish luxury travel articles in my soon to be released book “How to Break Into the Luxury Travel Writing Market”.
-Be watching for an announcement in my weekly ezine - sign up here if you aren’t already a subscriber.
-I always give subscriber discounts the first few days after I launch a new product.
+You can find lists of print magazines and travel websites that publish luxury travel articles in my book “How to Break Into the Luxury Travel Writing Market”.

 50 Websites that Want to Publish Your Travel Stories eBook